Appdynamics/ConfigMyApp-docs/docs/README.md

 ![Harness_new_app](https://user-images.githubusercontent.com/23483887/87537282-48f8a100-c692-11ea-8638-79098fb97fd6.png)

-Create new Workflow of a type "Build Workflow":
+Create a new Workflow of a type "Build Workflow":

 ![Harness_workflow](https://user-images.githubusercontent.com/23483887/87538269-db4d7480-c693-11ea-98e4-40cb08adbc14.png)

 #### Add workflow variables and steps

-Add workflow variables, at the minimum GITHUB_USER, GITHUB_PASSWORD and GITHUB_BRANCH:
+Add workflow variables, at the minimum GITHUB_USER, GITHUB_PASSWORD, and GITHUB_BRANCH:

 ![Harness_env_vars](https://user-images.githubusercontent.com/23483887/87538628-6af32300-c694-11ea-8695-c85f9e142b88.png)

-Add workflow steps for pulling the data from github and executing the `start.sh` script, for example:
+Add workflow steps for pulling the data from GitHub and executing the `start.sh` script, for example:

 ![Harness_workflow_steps](https://user-images.githubusercontent.com/23483887/87538756-b0175500-c694-11ea-9753-de250e3fc3a6.png)

-Workflow step type should be Shell Script, and in order to pull data from a github repo install the necessary packages and use already defined workflow variables:
+Workflow step type should be Shell Script, and to pull data from a GitHub repo install the necessary packages and use already defined workflow variables:

 ![Harness_step_1_github](https://user-images.githubusercontent.com/23483887/87539172-58c5b480-c695-11ea-9099-8cb5318b5262.png)

-In next step we are using the downloaded source code to run the `start.sh` script .
+In next step, we are using the downloaded source code to run the `start.sh` script.
 Note that we are can set environment variables as workflow variables and in start script only overrides runtime parameter default values and/or environment variable values if necessary:

 ![Harness_step_2_start](https://user-images.githubusercontent.com/23483887/87539231-6f6c0b80-c695-11ea-851e-a87cbeeea1f2.png)